valancej/documentation/_general/integrations/custom-integration.md

 ### Tooling And Environment

 Codeship Basic builds run on shared virtual machines with tooling preinstalled.
-A user can install any package that they need via the project's [setup commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}), but may not install anything that requires `sudo` or root access.
+A user can install any package that they need via the project's [setup commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}), including anything that requires `sudo` or root access.

-As an example if your project has a CLI that is required to be installed for the tool's commands to execute, you will need to install the CLI (without `sudo` or root) via the project's [setup commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) so that you may call the commands you need in the [test commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) section.
+As an example if your project has a CLI that is required to be installed for the tool's commands to execute, you will need to install the CLI (potentially using `sudo`) via the project's [setup commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) so that you may call the commands you need in the [test commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) section.

 ### Executing Commands